madskristensen/CloseAllTabs/README.md

 ![Before and after](art/before-after.png)

+Be default, solution folders are collapsed as well, but that can be changed in the options.

 ### Activates Solution Explorer
 Ensures that Solution Explorer is the active tool window when you open a solution.